devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 import 'package:wisgen/repositories/repository.dart';
 import 'package:http/http.dart' as http;

-///Repository that cashes data it fetches from an API and
+///Data-Provider that cashes data it fetches from an API and
-///then Provides a given amount of random entries. class Api implements Repository<Wisdom> {
+///then Provides a given amount of random entries. class Api implements DataProvider<Wisdom> {
   ///Advice SLip API Query that requests all (~213) Text Entries from the API.
   ///We fetch all entries at once and cash them locally to minimize network traffic.
   ///The Advice Slip API also does not provide the option to request a